datajoint/datajoint-elements/install.md

         https://conda.io/en/latest/miniconda.html)
     for your operating system and following the instructions.

+    + You may need to add the Miniconda directory to the PATH environment variable
+        + First locate the Miniconda directory
+        + Then modify and run the following command
+        ```
+        export PATH="<absolute-path-to-miniconda-directory>/bin:$PATH"
+        ```

 + Create a new conda environment
     + Type the following command into a terminal window
         ```